Compare cheap breakdown cover

 In most cases, cover will start 24 hours after your payment has been accepted.
-However, this can differ between breakdown cover providers, so check your policy conditions before you buy.
+But this can differ between breakdown cover providers, so check your policy conditions before you buy.

 Can I cancel my breakdown cover policy?

 After the cooling off period, if you want to cancel your policy early, you might be charged a cancellation or administration fee.
 Check your policy details to see what charges there are for early cancellation.

 What happens if my vehicle can’t be repaired at the roadside?

-It depends on the nature of the problem and your level of cover.
+It depends on the nature of the problem and your level of breakdown cover.
 But if the mechanic can’t fix the issue there and then, your policy provider will usually arrange to take you and your car to the nearest garage.
-This might depend on the age of the vehicle.

-What happens if a family member needs breakdown recovery?
+What happens if a family member breaks down?

 It depends on your policy.
-If you take out personal cover, you can have up to four members of your family covered on the one policy, if they live at the same address.
+If you take out personal cover, you can arrange to have multiple members of your family covered on the one policy, if you all live at the same address.

 Will I be covered if my van breaks down?